 Ordinary people doing Extra-ordinary things.

 Lesley left a huge imprint in my heart exactly one year ago.
 She had bounced through the door of Sisters Thrift Boutique with bags of clothing to donate for people living on the street.
-In 2011, I had met Lesley at one of NightShift’s Information & Orientation Sessions, at which time she shared that she was a breast cancer survivor and wanted to give back in some way.
+In 2011, I had met Lesley at one of NightShift’s volunteer orientations, at which time she shared that she was a breast cancer survivor and wanted to give back in some way.
 At our second encounter, Lesley didn’t have good news to share.
 Her enemy had returned in a huge way: stage 4 cancer.
 Terminal.
 My heart sunk.
 Yet during our conversation, I remember feeling confused.
 Here she was, full of life, grateful and praising Jesus!
 Her exuberance and enthusiasm was infectious.
 She told me her secret.
 The next day, I shared some of Lesley’s story with the group that I was speaking to at Missions Fest.
 I talked about how God had used an ordinary person to do extra-ordinary things.
 God had given Lesley her own personal mission field in spite of her life-threatening challenges.
 Lesley had created a “to do list” that she reviewed each morning before she crawled out of bed.
 The list gave her purpose and helped to take her focus off her pain.
 It inspired her to not ‘feel sorry’ for herself:

 - A Must do

 - A Fun do